onekanaka/M101JS/hw4-3/README.md

 # M101JS Homework 4-3

-To test this application, first you need to have `mongod` running in your command line.
+To test this application, first you need to have `mongod` running in a command line.

-Make sure you don't have already a `blog` db, if you do, run inside the mongo shell:
+Make sure you don't have already a `blog` db, if you do, run this inside the mongo shell:
 ```
 use blog
 db.posts.drop()